cu-mkp/sandbox/docs/sp23_shi-jingxian_final-project_paintbrushes.md

 [^23]: Pickstone, *Ways of Knowing*, 19.

-[^24]: Pamela H. Smith, “Nodes of Convergence, Material Complexes, and Entangled Itineraries”, In *Materials, Practices, and Knowledge across Eurasia* (University of Pittsburgh Press, 2019), 8.
+[^24]: Pamela H. Smith, “Nodes of Convergence, Material Complexes, and Entangled Itineraries,” in *Materials, Practices, and Knowledges across Eurasia*, edited by Pamela H. Smith (Pittsburgh: University of Pittsburgh Press, 2019), 8.

 [^25]: Cennini, *The Craftsman’s Handbook*, 41.